-You can tuck these funds away in your nest egg, your rainy day fund or your retirement account.
-You can also pay yourself first to cover larger spends, like paying for home repairs or sending your child to summer camp.
+You can tuck these funds away in your nest egg, your rainy-day fund or your retirement account.
+You can also pay yourself first to cover larger spending, like paying for home repairs or sending your child to summer camp.
 Allocating these funds to a larger goal the moment they hit your account will prevent you from spending that money unnecessarily or on things you don’t need.

 Whether it’s amassing a small stock portfolio to owning your own home to religiously contributing to your retirement fund, learning how to invest properly is a keystone of financial health – and future wealth.

 If you want to build a stock portfolio, consider hiring a financial advisor.
 These professionals can help you determine your risk tolerance, how much to contribute each month to your goal, and which investment vehicles are best for you, from mutual funds to bonds to stocks.

 Another wise investment can be owning your own home.
 A few factors have to be considered before taking an investment of this size on––how long you plan to stay in your home if it’s located in an area that will appreciate in value, and if you are allocating less than 30 percent of your take-home pay to your mortgage payments.